 Always park legally around schools.
 Illegal parking around schools puts lives at risk.
 Council’s rangers regularly patrol schools to monitor parking and issue infringement notices.
-You can download our guide on parking legally(PDF, 2MB) for further information on the parking rules around schools.
+You can (PDF, 1MB)download our guide on parking legally(PDF, 1MB) for further information on the parking rules around schools.

 A number of schools and the Queanbeyan Bus Interchange feature ‘Drop Off and Pick Up Areas’ or ‘Kiss and Ride Areas.’
 Special rules apply to the operation of these areas to ensure the safety of all children.
-You can download our guide about dropping off in school zones for further information(PDF, 674KB) .
+You can (PDF, 1MB)download our guide about dropping off in school zones for further information(PDF, 1MB).

 To help stay safe when using our roads it’s important to remain up to date with the road rules.
-For further information on NSW Road Rules visit the Roads and Maritime website.
+For further information on NSW Road Rules visit NSW Government website.

 Crashes on local roads can involve animals.
 Kangaroos, wombats and stray stock can move fast and be unpredictable.
 When animals stray onto roads it’s hard to know what they’ll do next.
 Slowing down and being prepared, especially near sunrise and sunset could save a collision.
 Some tips for staying safe around roads with animals include: